The Ultimate Beach-Lovers' Getaway in St. Pete-Clearwater

 Midday

-• If there’s a good breeze – and there usually is – pick up a kite at Windworks and head to Treasure Island around 112th Avenue.
+• If there’s a good breeze – and there usually is – pick up a kite at a local shop and head to Treasure Island around 112th Avenue.
 The extra-wide beach there gives you plenty of room to stretch out.
 In the mood to chill?
 Rent a cabana from a vendor behind the Bilmar Beach Resort.
 Active sorts can rent paddleboards or beach cruisers at Suncoast Surf Shop, which also has fashionable beach wear from stylish surf brands.
 When tummies rumble, head to Sloppy Joe’s (at the Bilmar) for crowd-pleasing options, or to VIP Lounge for Mexican food and margaritas.
 Thrill-seeking beach-lovers of all ages will love sliding down the giant inflatable waterslide directly behind the public beach access – you can’t miss it.

 Evening